scottk1138/SYCL_101/03_Modern/1_uniform_initialization.rst

    int i = {1}; // copy-list initialization
    auto i{1};   // direct initialization of type deduced to int

-For simple type initialization it is not the problem to use the historically the most common way but when we are using different more complicated custom types the consistent syntax can really change the experience with code.
-This can be especially important if you consider generic code that should be able to initialize any type - it will be not possible with :code:`()` initialization.
+For simple type initialization, it is not a problem to use the common method.
+But when we are using different, more complicated custom types, the consistent syntax can really change the experience with code.
+This can be especially important if you consider generic code that should be able to initialize any type — it will be not possible with :code:`()` initialization.

 .. code-block:: cpp